The Recommended Vietnam Motorbike Route

 How long does it take to travel each part of Vietnam?

-The South is classified as HCM to Danang / Hoi An
+The South is classified as HCM to Danang / Hoi An.
+We have a full article on Ho Chi Minh Motorbike loops.

 Minimum 5 days.
 4 days is possible with a big drive from HCM direct to Dalat.